Studies

 Tips

-- Mix modes for depth.
-Observe first, then talk about what you saw.
-The combination produces the richest signals.
+• Mix modes for depth.
+Give scripted instructions, observe silently, then talk about what happened.
+The combination produces the richest evidence.

-- Test your script.
-Run a session yourself before recruiting participants.
+• Test your script.
+Run an interview yourself before recruiting participants.

 See also